Site icon Circuit Ideas for You

 9V Battery1

-In dark LDR act like heavy weight means in high resistance and tilt the scale.
+In dark LDR act like heavy weight means in high resistance and tilt the scale and when light come LDR get lighter with low resistance and balances the scale.

-Special chip called op-amp act like referee and it watches voltage at point C and point D.
+Also, special chip called op-amp act like referee and it watches voltage at point C and point D.

-Op-amp uses this information to control small switch like transistor.
+Moreover, op-amp uses this information to control small switch like transistor.

-If dark voltage is high on LDR side and op-amp turns ON the switch and LED turns ON.
+If dark voltage is high on LDR side and op-amp turns ON the switch and LED turns ON and if bright voltages is equal and op-amp turns OFF the switch and LED turns OFF.

-In simple words the LED turns ON in dark and turns OFF in light.
+Finally, in simple words the LED turns ON in dark and turns OFF in light and it also work by LDR reacting to light.

 What is Wheatstone Bridge and its formula:

-Wheatstone bridge is circuit to measure unknown resistance.
+A Wheatstone bridge measures an unknown resistance.

-It gives more accurate result than normal voltage divider.
+Also, it gives more accurate result than normal voltage divider and it work like old-style potentiometer.

 Formula: